metiviem/rscons/README.md

 ### Construction Variable Naming

 * uppercase strings - the default construction variables that Rscons uses
+* strings beginning with "_" - set and used internally by builders
 * symbols, lowercase strings - reserved as user-defined construction variables

 ### API documentation